parhelia512/Exclave/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-When `library/core` is compiled without `with_clash` tag, this program is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+When `library/core` is compiled without `with_clash` tag, Exclave is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Plugins are licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ```
 Copyright (C) 2023-2025 by dyhkwong